Here's how to use Unless' built-in data platform to analyze the success of your personalization project.

-To see results on your Insights page, you have to create at least one audience and one goal (learn how to set a goal).
-Unless will then start collecting data and after some time you will see the results.
+To see results on your Performance page, you have to create at least one audience and one goal (learn how to set a goal).
+Unless will then start collecting data.
 The data is broken down into:

 You can switch between the tabs "new visitor" and "returning visitor".
 By clicking on details you can see additional data.

 From the dropdown you can select a goal and see how often it was reached by each audience.
 Every audience is made up of control group members and participants (=visitors who saw your personalizations).